dhis2/dhis2.github.io/_posts/2019-07-09-what-is-this-app-platform.md

 author: austin
 ---

-During the DHIS2 Annual Conference a couple weeks ago I had the pleasure of introducing our ongoing efforts to develop a formalized and consolidation Application Platform here are UiO.
+During the DHIS2 Annual Conference a couple weeks ago I had the pleasure of introducing our ongoing efforts to develop a formalized and consolidation Application Platform here at UiO.

 Keep in mind that **the Application Platform is still a work in progress!** It's not quite ready for prime-time yet, but if you're excited about where we're going (or have questions or concerns), don't hesitate to [reach out](mailto:austin@dhis2.org).